na-stewart/Community-Marketsoft/README.md

 # Community Marketsoft

-No longer in service, was an attempt at my first marketable application :) Learn what you can from my mistakes in the code.
+No longer in service, was an attempt at my first marketable application :)

 A brand new cashless transaction platform, specifically designed for your community.